Western Way Development

 It is also suggested that the steel frame of the depot on Olding Road is re-used for the new public service building, saving money and natural resources as well as creating a flexible space that can be built in a phased way and will link to West Suffolk House.

-Now that the final business case is agreed, the council has applied for planning permission which could unlock further external investment.
+Now that the planning application has been considered, the council can start the process of trying to unlock further external investment.
 The next steps will also include a further process of looking at finances before committing to a final scheme: External Assurance Review, December 2019

 If the project goes ahead, it also means that the current leisure centre and pool, which needs millions of pounds of improvements before having to be rebuilt anyway, could be moved within the site to integrate with health services, providing extra parking and new facilities, and avoid a long closure period.